tommie/at860d-firmware/README.md

 It requires a dual-supply 5 V.
 If you want to experiment without mains voltage on the PCB, the easiest way is to feed the 7.5 V transformer directly (normally attached to CN3.)
 This will also make the zero-cross detector work.

+### Issues with gputils 1.5.0

+It won't build with 1.5.0, which is sad because it has banksel/pagesel optimizations that would be useful.
+Those optimizations can save 30% of space.
+There is something wrong about the use of org/code that causes gpasm to complain about overwriting previous address contents: 0x0004.
+This is likely about our mixed used of code and org.
+Splitting `section_code` into macros and moving all functions to after the idle loop isn't enough: it just moves the error to 0x000E.
+At other times, it complains about non-contiguous `code` sections.
+In the end, I had no incentive to spend more time on it.
+1.4.0 is what is in Ubuntu.

 ## Usage